 Automation

-Reduce repetitive tasks by letting your CRM handle it for you.
+2/3 knowledge workers mentioned that automation brought more productivity.
+Reduce repetitive tasks by letting your CRM system handle them for you.
 The fewer repetitive tasks you and your team have – the more efficient you will be.

 If you haven’t yet used software with automation, it’d be a mistake to assume you couldn’t benefit from it.